Do you think that you and your pet have what it takes to be a member of Companions for Courage?

 Companions for Courage is not for everyone.

-Membership requires a great deal of dedication on the part of the handler, and only the best behaved dogs are allowed into the courthouse.
+Membership requires a great deal of dedication on the part of the handler, and only the best behaved animals are allowed into the courthouse.
 We've put together a list of requirements and expectations of our members.

 - Handler must undergo background check with local law enforcement.